joshterrill/web-multi-form-submitter/README.md

 Make sure to run ```chmod 744``` on the ```txt/``` directory so that the app has read access to the files.

 ### Todo
-* Support for proxy services
+* Support for proxy services (http://kingproxies.com has a pretty good looking API for this...)

 If you have any questions, open an issue.